-We have just been talking about advertising lies.
-But when you consciously Greenwashing Nowadays, people tend to lie less, but rather embellish and gloss over things.
-After all, these measures are more difficult to verify - and penalties are also less likely.
+We were just talking about advertising lies.
+But when consciously Greenwashing nowadays there is less lying and more embellishment and embellishment.
+After all, these measures are more difficult to review - and fines are also less likely to be imposed.

-Nevertheless, there are ways and means with which consumers can quickly expose exactly those products and companies that make themselves look greener and more sustainable than they are.
-Here I would like to introduce them to you.
+Nevertheless, there are ways and means that consumers can use to quickly expose exactly those products and companies that make themselves look greener and more sustainable than they are.
+I would like to introduce them to you here.

 1. green packaging, harmful product

-You give your own product green packaging and the eco-friendly veil works perfectly.
-One happy cow together with old mountain farmer on lush green meadow The logo adorns the tetra-pak of a cow's milk and suggests a great, ecological, animal-friendly and natural product.
+Give your own product green packaging and the environmentally friendly veil works perfectly.
+One Happy cow together with an old mountain farmer on a lush, green meadow The logo on the Tetra-Pak of a cow's milk suggests a great, ecological, animal-friendly and natural product.

-In order to recognize greenwashing, you should always put the packaging and the content in relation to each other - often it even helps to take a look at the packaging.
-A look at the fine print.
+In order to recognize greenwashing, you should always put packaging and content in relation to each other - often even a A look at the fine print.

-2. intransparency and lack of evidence for green statements
+2. lack of transparency and lack of evidence for green statements

-When asked, many companies simply claim without foundation that they are doing a lot for the environment - but fail to provide any proof.
-In addition, products are often touted as being particularly sustainable, even though this is Not verified by trusted organizations was.
-If the assessment of the sustainability of a product comes from the ranks of the manufacturing company itself, as a consumer:in caution is advisable - because it smells strongly of greenwashing.
+When asked, many companies simply claim baselessly that they do a lot for the environment - but fail to provide any proof.
+In addition, products are often advertised as particularly sustainable, although this is not the case. not verified by trustworthy organizations has been.
+If the assessment of the sustainability of a product comes from the ranks of the manufacturing company itself, consumers should be cautious - because it smells a lot like greenwashing.

 3. statements and daily business are contradictory

 How else can you recognize greenwashing?
-For example, when those responsible for a company constantly blather on about sustainability, but their daily business practices contribute massively to the ecological challenges of our time.
+For example, by the fact that a company's managers constantly talk about sustainability, but their daily business practices contribute massively to the ecological challenges of our time.

-A nice example is the distracting RWE "VoRWEggehen" campaignThe aim was to fool consumers into believing that RWE was a pioneer in the field of green electricity.
-At the time, however, the majority of the company's revenue was generated from fossil fuels.
+A good example is the distracting RWE "VoRWEggehen" campaignwhich was intended to deceive consumers into believing that RWE was the pioneer in terms of green electricity.
+However, the majority of the company's revenue at the time was generated from fossil fuels.

 4. fuzzy but positive choice of words

-Veiled false statementsThe use of terms that make an extremely positive impression at first glance is one of the most popular greenwashing methods.
-Terms like "regional", "natural", "green" or "ecological" sound great, but are not subject to any legal protection or trustworthy certification.
+Veiled false statementswhich make an extremely positive impression at first glance, are among the most popular greenwashing methods.
+Terms such as "regional", "natural", "green" or "ecological" sound great, but are not subject to any legal protection or trustworthy certification.

 In addition, there are often invented, positive sounding terms like "free-range cows".
-The term was used by the Hochland brand for its "Grünländer cheese".
-It gives the impression that the cheese comes from the milk of free-roaming cows.
-In a statement, the associated company explained the choice of term by saying that it refers to cows that can move freely in the barn and are not tethered.₁
+The term was used by the Hochland brand for its "Grünländer Käse".
+It gives the impression that the cheese comes from the milk of free-range cows.
+In a statement, the associated company explained the choice of term by stating that these are cows that can move freely in the barn and are not tethered.₁

-Tip: More euphemistic Euphemisms of factory farming you will learn in the linked article.
+Tip: More glossing over Euphemisms of factory farming in the linked article.
 Use them to specifically prevent consumer deception.

 5. green label without significance

-A clear indication of greenwashing is when a brand is invents its own environmental or animal welfare labelthat is very close to those of trustworthy organizations.
-Consumers who do not take a close look could then be fooled.
+A clear indication of greenwashing is when a brand is invents its own environmental or animal welfare labelthat comes very close to those of trustworthy organizations.
+Consumers who don't look closely could then fall for it.
 They can also look completely different and still be trustworthy.
-The "Grünländer" cheese of the Hochland brand, for example, is adorned with a green heart with the inscription "Grüne Seele - Ohne Gentechnik, Natürliche Zutaten, Milch von Freilaufkühen".
+For example, the "Grünländer" cheese from the Hochland brand is adorned with a green heart with the inscription "Grüne Seele - Ohne Gentechnik, Natürliche Zutaten, Milch von Freilaufkühen".
 Absolutely misleading.

-Either way, the impression is given that the goods have been tested and meet a certain standard.
-So that you can recognize greenwashing, you should Familiarize with the classic seals.
+Either way, the impression is given that the goods are tested and meet a certain standard.
+To recognize greenwashing, you should therefore Familiarize with the classic seals.